Skip to content

 Growing Season Climate

-Of the “serious” pome fruit producers, South Africa, together with Brazil, has the production areas closest to the equator.
+Of the “serious” pome fruit producers, South Africa, together with Brazil, has the production regions closest to the equator.
 This means higher summer temperatures and generally, altogether more plant stress and more fruit downgraded for processing compared to our major competitors.

 The great inefficiency of caring for fruit that ultimately ends up in a juice bin significantly impacts the profitability of the South African industry, especially under the serious cost squeeze conditions that the industry is experiencing.
 It should not be surprising that research under this theme is predominantly aimed at decreasing sunburn and internal fruit quality defects brought about by climatic stress.